graphaware/neo4j-relcount/README.md

     /**
      * Extract properties from a relationship for the purposes of caching the relationship's count on a node (a.k.a. "this node").
      *
      * @param properties attached to the relationship.
+Don't modify these (you'll get an exception), create a new map instead.
      * @param otherNode  the other node participating in the relationship.
 By "other", we mean NOT the node on which
      *                   the relationship counts for this relationship are being updated as a part of this call.
      * @return extracted properties for count caching.